Laws and Regulations

 Michigan Department of Natural Resources (MDNR or DNR) is committed to the conservation, protection, management, use and enjoyment of the state’s natural and cultural resources for current and future generations.
 See: Michigan Department of Natural Resources

-Michigan Department of Environmental Quality (MDEQ or DEQ) protects Michigan’s environment and public health.
-As stewards of Michigan’s environment, the DEQ works on behalf of the people of the Great Lakes state for an improved quality of life and a sustainable future.
-In service to the public, the DEQ administers programs that promote the appropriate use of, limit the adverse effects on, and restore the quality of the environment.
-Through its many public/private partnerships, the DEQ encourages innovative and voluntary actions that will enhance our natural resources and the environment.
+Michigan Department of Environment, Great Lakes, and Energy (EGLE) protects Michigan’s environment and public health.
+As stewards of Michigan’s environment, EGLE works on behalf of the people of the Great Lakes state for an improved quality of life and a sustainable future.
+In service to the public, EGLE administers programs that promote the appropriate use of, limit the adverse effects on, and restore the quality of the environment.
+Through its many public/private partnerships, the EGLE encourages innovative and voluntary actions that will enhance our natural resources and the environment.

 Source: Michigan Clean Marina Program, 2013.